exercism/javascript/concepts/basics/about.md

 // => 4
 ```

 > 💡 In JavaScript there are _many_ different ways to declare a function.
 These other ways look different than using the `function` keyword.
 The track tries to gradually introduce them, but if you already know about them, feel free to use any of them.
-In most cases, using one of the other isn't better or worse.
+In most cases, using one or the other isn't better or worse.

-## Export and import
+## Export and Import

 The `export` and `import` keywords are powerful tools that turn a regular JavaScript file into a [JavaScript module][mdn-module].
 Apart from allowing code to selectively expose components, such as functions, classes, variables and constants, it also enables a whole range of other features, such as: